-Recently we looked at difference between USED TO and PAST SIMPLE when talking about past events.
+Recently we’ve looked at the difference between USED TO and PAST SIMPLE when talking about past events.
 Now let’s continue improving your English Grammar and learn how to talk about things that have not yet occurred.

-There are a few ways you can talk about future events in English.
+There are four ways you can talk about future events in English.

 We can talk about the future using the following forms – Present Continuous, Will or Be going to.